SOURCES SOUGHT FOR DESIGN-BUILD, RM24-3467 RENOVATE SP17 FOR FLEET LEGAL SERVICES, NAVAL STATION NORFOLK, NORFOLK VIRGINIA

 Buyer not available

-The Department of Defense, through the Naval Facilities Engineering Command (NAVFAC), is soliciting proposals for the construction of the P-325 Human Performance Training Center at JEB Little Creek-Fort Story in Virginia Beach, Virginia.
-This Design-Build project involves constructing a two-story, 40,000 GSF training center for Naval Special Warfare, which includes the demolition of three existing buildings and emphasizes high-performance standards and sustainable building practices.
-The project is crucial for enhancing the operational capabilities of Special Operations Forces personnel and adheres to federal regulations and standards for military facilities.
-Interested contractors must submit proposals electronically by April 22, 2025, with an estimated contract value between $25 million and $100 million, and a pre-proposal site visit is scheduled for March 20, 2025.
-For further inquiries, contractors can contact Angela Clifton at angela.j.clifton2.civ@us.navy.mil or Amanda Bricker at amanda.bricker@navy.mil.
+The Department of Defense, through the Naval Facilities Engineering Command (NAVFAC), is soliciting proposals for the Design-Build project of the P-325 Human Performance Training Center at JEB Little Creek-Fort Story in Virginia Beach, Virginia.
+This project involves constructing a state-of-the-art facility aimed at enhancing the operational capabilities of Naval Special Warfare personnel, focusing on injury prevention, rehabilitation, and performance enhancement.
+The estimated contract value ranges between $25 million and $100 million, with a proposal submission deadline of May 9, 2025.
+Interested contractors should direct inquiries to Angela Clifton at angela.j.clifton2.civ@us.navy.mil or Amanda Bricker at amanda.bricker@navy.mil for further details.

 Y--IDIQ MACC FOR LARGE CONSTRUCTION PROJECTS, HAMPTON ROADS, Virginia NAVFAC MID-ATLANTIC